 Belfast has an excellent music scene, so it’s worth checking out what bands are playing while you’re there.
 Good venues include The Black Box and Ulster Hall (this was the venue Led Zepplin first played ‘Stairway To Heaven’!).

 Belfast city has a good range of accommodation.
 For a bit of history, stay at the famous Europa Hotel – the most bombed hotel in Europe, (but don’t let that put you off!), situated in the centre of the city.
 If you want to splash out, the fancy Merchant Hotel is a great choice (if you don’t stay here, make sure you pop in for a cocktail at their impressive cocktail bar).
-Or, there is the more budget-friendly Ramada Encore, in the heart of the Cathedral Quarter and very affordable.
+Or, there is the more budget-friendly Ibis Belfast City Centre, in the Cathedral Quarter.

 Belfast has two airports, Belfast International and The George Best Belfast City Airport.
 Both offer easy access to the city via shuttle buses (or you can take a cab – approx. £30 from International or £10 from City).
 You can also take the ferry from Liverpool or Cairnryan, Scotland.